 Fairfield, Iowa, is one of the most eclectic communities I have ever visited.
 There is a “vibe” that you can only find in Fairfield.
 It’s hard to describe, but once you visit, you will “get” it.
 The Town Square has incredible shopping and Radiance Dairy offers an experience you will talk about everywhere you go.

 The Depot House offers desserts that I continue to talk about today.
 How’s this look?

 Visit Clear Lake

-A Kite Festival comes to town in the winter over the frozen lake (note: returns in Feb.
-2022).
+A Kite Festival comes to town in the winter over the frozen lake.
 Before you leave town, you need to grab a picnic lunch from Starboard Market and a cookie from Cookie’s Etc.